• Skip to primary navigation

 Instant Pot Shrimp and Grits

-In this easy shrimp and grits recipe, creole seasoning and andouille sausage add heat and pair perfectly with creamy grits.
+In this easy Instant Pot shrimp and grits recipe, Creole seasoning and andouille sausage add subtle heat and pair perfectly with creamy grits.

 Shrimp and grits is a traditional southern recipe originating from both Native American and West African roots.
-It has always been a staple in the south, but actually began becoming popular in the 1980's after The New York Times included the recipe for a North Carolina chef's shrimp and cheese grits in an article about preserving southern recipes.
-By the 90's, shrimp and grits was appearing as a dinner entrée option in fine dining restaurants.
+It has always been a staple in the South but actually began becoming popular in the 1980s after The New York Times included the recipe for a North Carolina chef's shrimp and cheese grits in an article about preserving southern recipes.
+By the 90s, shrimp and grits were appearing as a dinner entrée option in fine dining restaurants.
 And here we are in 2018... with Instant Pot Shrimp and Grits.
 What a great time to be alive!

 Do I need to use large shrimp?